 In this guide for employers, we look at the fair reasons for redundancy which employers can rely on as part of a lawful dismissal procedure.

 What is a genuine redundancy?

 Employees should only be made redundant if there is no need for their job to continue to exist.
-A redundancy that is not deemed genuine would be an unfair dismissal.
+Redundancy typically arises due to: